 Teeth Grinding (Bruxism)

 This is usually reported by your significant other, or your dentist when he/she tells you you’re wearing your teeth down and prescribes a night guard.
 The number one reason for grinding your teeth is too much stress and close to second is bruxism due to a medication.
-For all about bruxism – see this article here on DRG.
+For all about bruxism you can read this article here on DRG.
 Here’s a fun fact: Did you know that when you grind your teeth at night it is around three times more force than what you are possibly able to do while you’re awake?
 That’s amazing.
 Remember, a night guard saves your teeth, but it actually doesn’t fix the grinding – which can still result in jaw (TMJ) problems, headaches, neck pain, and other ailments.
 Women – your TMJs are loaded with estrogen receptors which is why more women have TMJ problems than men.
 If you’re producing too much estrogen, not properly detoxifying estrogen, or taking estrogen (hormone replacement therapy or birth control pills), you’re much more likely to have a TMJ problem and bruxism!

 These two “conditions” together because they are very similar – kids get what is referred to as “growing pains” and adults with the same type of sensation are diagnosed with restless leg syndrome.
 Sure there are various degrees to each condition, but ultimately they are one in the same.

 I had growing pains when I was a kid – bad enough that I would head to my parent’s bedroom at night as ask them to beat on my legs hard enough to block the pain.
 Sure I was “growing” but I wasn’t having pain for that reason.
 Growing pains is one of those conditions that I love to treat because it is usually so easy to resolve as long as the kid follows the dietary recommendations.
-It’s like Osgood-Schlatter’s Syndrome – a lot of kids have it and it’s so unnecessary for them to deal with it for months, sometimes years.
+It’s like Osgood-Schlatter’s Syndrome.
+A lot of kids have it and it’s so unnecessary for them to deal with it for months, sometimes years.
 Growing pains are typically due to either a toxicity or a deficiency.
 The toxicity often is from hydrogenated “trans” fats which most kids eat a lot of.
 I did at that age.
 The toxicity can also be from histamine, which the body makes when there is an allergy – food or environmental.
 So food allergies are common reasons for this toxicity.
 Gut toxicity from unhealthy bugs in the digestive tract can also result in growing pains, and this is many times fueled by a high carbohydrate/sugar diet.
 So since a lot of kids eat a high sugar and hydrogenated fat diet, you can see why they may get those “growing pains.”
 The other reason is the deficiency.
 So the other side of the coin here in respect to trans fats are the good fats – meaning a deficiency of healthy fats such as omega 3 (fish, flax, walnuts) and omega 6 (nuts and seeds) fats but especially the saturate fats that are assumed to be unhealthy.
 I see many kids deficient in these fats because their pediatrician or parents think they are bad for them.
 Heavy cream, butter, cheese, coconut oil/milk, and to some extent ice cream provide fats kids need, (adults too, but lower amounts).
 My kids eat a lot of butter, cream, coconut, and whole raw milk.
 If you’ve read about trans fats on this DRG website you know that if you ever take an anti-inflammatory drug (NSAIDs) and feel any improvement, it means you have a fatty acid deficiency and/or a trans fat excess in your diet.
 Minerals such as calcium, magnesium, and phosphorus that are lacking in the diet can also be the reason for growing pains.
 Interestingly, these minerals are responsible for healthy bone growth but it is just a coincidence that their deficiency can result in growing pains.

 Restless Leg Syndrome